 - Add buttermilk, and season with salt and pepper to taste, heat to serving temp.

 I served the soup in plastic shot glasses, just ladled in right before serving.
-Each little soup is topped with a cheese stick, from our local West Indian bakery -they were spicy!
-If you couldn’t find these, a cracker, or bread stick, or even a sliver of hot garlic bread would also work great.
+Each little soup is topped with a cheese straw.
+The cheese straws are a little spicy and worked really well with the soup.
+Find the cheese straw recipe here.
+You could also pair with a cracker, or bread stick, or even a sliver of hot garlic bread would also work great.

 I also included some fruit with grapes, and a nice honey crisp apple.
 There was also some dried apricots, and figs, and some cashews -a family favourite.
 I also added a jar of red pepper honey, so great with the cheese.

 Over all, it was fairly simple to put together, make the soup and home made crackers the night before and then just heat up and serve for your party.

 With a beautiful and delicious appetizer like this one, life really is a party!

 You might also like our Broccoli Cheddar Soup recipe here.

 Also check out our Mushroom Soup recipe here.